risk-first/website/complexity/Crystals-And-Code.md

 Option 3 applies where you can't refactor to a single system.
 Instead, you can try and resolve the discontinuities by papering over them with automated feeds.

-One of the Information Systems is designated the [Golden Source]().
+One of the IS's is designated the "Golden Source", or master.
 Any change that occurs in the world is recorded in that system.
 Those changes are _fed_ to the other systems on some regular basis, perhaps using a message bus, or some kind of regular file-transfer.

 There are three basic problems with this approach: